michaelpq/michaelpq.github.io/_posts/2019-02-01-2pc-temp-objects.markdown

   as they can display respectively the current schema in use and the schemas in "search\_path".
 Note that it is possible to include directly "pg\_temp" in "search\_path" as an alias of the temporary schema, and that those functions will return the effective temporary schema name.

-For example:
+Here is an example with search\_path enforced to a temporary schema for those
+functions:

     =# SET search_path = 'pg_temp';
     SET